Patrick Kelly: Runway of Love Debuts to West Coast Audiences

 “While Patrick Kelly dauntlessly riffed on the work of famed couturiers and works of art, his vision remained uniquely his own,” said Laura L. Camerlengo, Associate Curator of Costume and Textile Arts at the Fine Arts Museums of San Francisco and Presenting Curator of the exhibition.
 “From the models on his runways, like superstar Pat Cleveland, to his staunchest brand advocates, including the esteemed actress Bette Davis, Kelly’s ability to both charm and befriend amplified his talent.
 He is not just beloved, but revered.”

 Patrick Kelly: Runway of Love situates Kelly and his designs in the broader context of art and fashion history by looking deeply at his inspirations.
-Through six different sections, the exhibition explores his influences, including his childhood in the Southern United States, his African American heritage, his experiences in the club and gay cultural scenes in New York and Paris, and his muses from art, fashion, and Black history.
+Through seven different sections, the exhibition explores his influences, including his Black heritage, memories of his childhood in the United States South, experiences in the club and gay cultural scenes in New York and Paris, and his muses from art, fashion, and Black history.

 Kelly’s promising career was cut short by his premature death on January 1, 1990, from complications related to AIDS.
 Since his passing, Kelly has served as a symbol of hope and a rallying cry for other designers of color, as recently seen by “The Kelly Initiative,” an open letter to the Council of Fashion Designers of America (CFDA) from Black fashion professionals.
 Written in 2020, the letter calls for action to ensure transparency, accountability, and inclusivity at all levels of the fashion industry in Kelly’s name.